ZeyadGamal96/weatherAPI/README.md

-The WeatherAPI web application, leverages HTML, CSS, and JavaScript to provide real-time weather updates.
-Through integration with a weather API, it dynamically fetches and displays weather information, showcasing skills in front-end development and API integration.
+The WeatherAPI web application, developed using HTML, CSS (including Bootstrap), and JavaScript, provides real-time weather updates by fetching data from a weather API.
+This project showcases skills in front-end development, API integration, and responsive design.

 Demo: https://zeyadgamal96.github.io/weatherAPI/